What if all our students

 7. Are your course, your class time, and your assignments set up in such a way that students at varying proficiency levels are likely to advance?
 Remember, every class with more than one student has students at varying proficiency levels.

 8. Have your students caught the proficiency bug?
 They don’t need to use or think of the term proficiency.
 Are they excited to be able to understand and use the language in ways they can’t yet?
+Are they excited to be able to interact with people and content they didn’t know before?

 A lot goes into making the answer to each of these questions YES.
 But I’m convinced it can be done, and I’m convinced it’s something our language classes need.